micahwoods/micahwoods.github.io/_posts/2020-02-23-before-next-calcium-app-read-this.md

 The 15,240 mg of Ca supplied by irrigation water happens to be 7 times more than the 2,100 mg of Ca used by the grass.

-You might like to make this calculation for your site, based on the conentration of Ca in your irrigation water, and based on how much your grass grows.
+You might like to make this calculation for your site, based on the concentration of Ca in your irrigation water, and based on how much your grass grows.

 ### More about this